Chose your liner of choice:

 (Examples: Homesaver - Roundflex, Ovalflex, Rectangleflex, Fireplaceflex, & Dial-A-Flex.
 Armorflex, Premierflex)

 The heavy chimney liner can also put up with the most aggressive types of cleaning where the others could not.
 This is not a concern when the liner is properly insulated but an un-insulated liner theoretically could develop a layer of creosote too tough to be removed properly in light style steel chimney liners.
-If you plan to not insulate the liner due to space issues, the investment into the heavy liner is highly recommended.

 Improperly insulating a chimney liner may also void the manufacturers warranty and may not meet the criteria for the UL listing.